eugenia1984/english/glossary.md

 `Let me give you a walkthrough of the process.` -> You will explain each step of the process in detail.

-- **web applications** refers to software programs that run on a web server and are accessed through a web browser.
+- **web applications**: refers to software programs that run on a web server and are accessed through a web browser.
 They are an essential part of modern technology, allowing users to perform functions or access services over the internet.

-- **well** is often used to mean in good health or in a good condition.
+- **well**: is often used to mean in good health or in a good condition.
 For example, Are you feeling well today? is asking if someone is in good health.

-- **What a responsibility** are used to show recognition of the importance of someone's duties.
+- **what a responsibility**: are used to show recognition of the importance of someone's duties.

-- **within walking distance** means that the place is close enough to walk to comfortably.
+- **within walking distance**: means that the place is close enough to walk to comfortably.

-- **Wonderful** is an adjective used to express that something is very good or pleasant.
+- **wonderful**: is an adjective used to express that something is very good or pleasant.

-- **workspace** is often used to describe the area where someone works, especially in an office environment.
+- **workspace**: is often used to describe the area where someone works, especially in an office environment.

-- **Workday** refers to the day or hours during which you work.
+- **workday**: refers to the day or hours during which you work.
 For example, ``My workday starts at 9 AM and ends at 5 PM``.

-- **workmate** refers to someone you work with.
+- **workmate**: refers to someone you work with.
 It's another word for colleague or co-worker.
 This person is someone you probably see regularly at your job or workplace.

-- **Would like** is used to express a desire or wish in a polite way.
+- **would like**: is used to express a desire or wish in a polite way.
 For example, `I would like to show you something` indicates a polite intention.
 In spoken English, it's often abbreviated to `I'd`.
 For example, `I'd like to show you something`.
 This abbreviation is very common in everyday conversation.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Y

-- **you bet** is used to affirmatively confirm or agree with something.
+- **you bet**: is used to affirmatively confirm or agree with something.
 It indicates strong agreement or confirmation.
 For instance, if your friend asks you, Are you coming to the movie tonight?, you can respond with ``You bet!``.
 This means you are agreeing strongly or saying yes in a very enthusiastic way.

-- **your** can refer to something that belongs to either an individual or a group, depending on the context.
+- **your**: can refer to something that belongs to either an individual or a group, depending on the context.
 When talking to one person, **your** refers to something belonging to that individual.
 For example, `Your book is on the table` means the book belongs to the individual you're speaking to.
 In contrast, when speaking to a group, **your** can refer to something that belongs to all of them.
 For example, `Your project is impressive` means the project belonging to the entire group is impressive.
 Understanding the context helps to determine if your is singular or plural.

-- **You're welcome to join!**: is used to extend an invitation to someone to participate in an activity or event.
+- **you're welcome to join!**: is used to extend an invitation to someone to participate in an activity or event.

 ---